 Breast Cancer Risk Factor

-A tremendous amount of promising cancer research is under way to determine the cause of breast cancer and to establish effective ways to prevent it and save lives.
+A tremendous amount of promising cancer research is underway to determine the cause of breast cancer and to establish effective ways to prevent it and save lives.
 Anything that INCREASES your chance of developing breast cancer is a risk factor.

 Ways to Reduce the Risk of Breast Cancer

-Breast Cancer Diagnosis
+Diagnosis of Breast Cancer

 Breast Anatomy